-1.2.3 Transmission & Distribution Plant
+1.2.3 Transmission and Distribution Plant

-The transmission and distribution network includes 44 miles of overhead transmission lines, 0.12 miles of underground transmission lines, 190 miles of overhead distribution lines and 271 miles of underground distribution lines.
-Five Electric Division customers take service off of the 69-kV transmission system.
+The transmission and distribution network includes 44 miles of overhead transmission lines, 0.12 miles of underground transmission lines, 179.8 miles of overhead distribution lines and 287.18 miles of underground distribution lines.
+Five Electric Division customers take service from the 69-kV transmission system.
 The following list includes areas of the transmission and distribution system that were considered and reviewed.